Troyydev/Playfab-pal-Plugins/README.md

 2. In Discord, run:

    ```
-   /plugin load path_or_url_to/my_plugin.zip
+   /plugin load pluginID:versioncode
    ```
+3. The bot will ask for confirmation to install this plugin.
-3. Bot responds with ✅ on success.
-Your commands are now registered.
+4. Then the Bot responds with ✅ on success.
+Your commands are now registered, and the Plugin should be active.
-4. To uninstall:
+5. To uninstall:

    ```
    /plugin remove my_plugin